thehereward/snapcup/README.md

 To verify everything works, you should be able to visit the firebase emulator suite at `localhost:4000` and the app itself at `localhost:5000` using a web browser.

+### Troubleshooting

+If the build completes but no servers start after running `npm run start` you likely do not have `firebase_tools` installed.
+Verify that you can invoke the command `firebase` from your terminal before retrying.

 ## Further Sections

 More info on various topics can be found in: